Aidan Davison: Coaching career

 After being released by Colchester United at the end of the 2007–08 season, he and his wife (Kristine) and kids (Ryan, Kiera, Mia) have acted upon his dream to live in United States.
 After which returned as reserve team manager at Hull City A.F.C.

 In February 2010, he briefly came out of retirement to be named as an unused substitute for Hull City in a friendly match against Galway United, providing goalkeeping back-up for Matt Duke.

 On 18 July 2011 it was announced that Davison had been appointed head coach of FC JAX Destroyers.
 Davison left the club a year later after they disbanded and joined American Soccer school IMG Academy as a coach.
 In September 2017, Davison took over head coaching duties for Sporting AZ FC from Tim Marchisotto, who became the general manager.
 He successfully guided Sporting AZ FC through the 2018 US Open Cup qualifying, earning a victory over United Soccer League side Phoenix Rising FC in the second.
 Davison's amateur-league club finally fell in the third round to USL professional side Fresno.

 In 2018, Davison signed for Indian Super League side Pune FC as goalkeeping coach, later holding the same position at rivals Hyderabad FC.

 On 25 June 2022, Davison returned to the United Kingdom, signing as a goalkeeping coach for National League side Wrexham.

 Personal life

-Davison resides in Daytona Beach, Florida, USA and runs his own successful soccer company and continues to donate time to helping local soccer talent.
+Davison previously resided in Daytona Beach, Florida, United States, and ran his own successful soccer company.